degory/ghul-application-template/README.md

 ```
 $ ghul
-ghūl v0.2.4
+ghūl v0.2.7
 ```

 ### Opening in Visual Studio Code

-When you open the source folder VSCode will open a dialog asking if you want to reopen the project in a container - decline this offer.
+When you open the source folder VSCode will ask if you want to reopen the project in a container.
+Decline this by clicking the "Don't Show Again" button to avoid being prompted every time to reopen the folder.
-You can stop VSCode from nagging either by checking the "Don't ask again" option or by deleting the project's .devcontainer folder.

-## Using this template repository

-This is a GitHub template repository.
-If you want to contribute to this template then can simply clone it, but if you intend to use it as the base for a new application, you should click the `Use this template` button instead to avoid bringing in this repo's Git history.

-## Building the sample application
+## Building your ghūl application

 The default VSCode build task is auto-configured, so you can build the application with either:
 - `Ctrl` + `Shift` + `B`, or
 - `Ctrl` + `Shift` + `P`, choose `Run Task`, then choose the build task from the list

-## Running the sample application
+## Running your application

 The build output is a simple .NET console application (`hello-world.exe`), which can be run:
 - from the command line with Mono: `mono hello-world.exe`
 - from the command line with .NET Core: `dotnet hello-world.exe` (provided you have .NET Core 3.1 installed - note, it's not pre-installed in the development container)
 - via the pre-configured VSCode test task: `Ctrl` + `Shift` + `P`, choose `Run Task`, choose the run task from the list

-## Using the template for your own application
+## Customizing your application

-As well as renaming the source file you will need to change references to it in tasks.json, build/build.sh .
-Exit and restart VSCode.
+- The sample application executable is named `hello-world.exe`.
+You can change this by editing `tasks.json` and `build/build.sh`
+- Add additional `.ghul` source files to the `src/` folder
+- If you delete or rename source files, restart VSCode or reload the folder (`Ctrl` + `Shift` + `P`, `Developer: Reload Window`) (see [ghūl issue 388](https://github.com/degory/ghul/issues/388))

 ## Nice to have